Nitin07877/https---github.com-Nitin07877-Currency-converter/README.md

 Converted amount is displayed instantly

- API Used – Frankfurter API
+-API Used – Frankfurter API

 This project uses the Frankfurter Exchange Rate API to fetch real-time currency conversion rates.